mdelsole/Haskell-Guide/README.md

 ```

 Haskell can figure out that ```a``` is a number.
 It's a powerful language that allows for short, clean, and concise code.

+## Why do we want to learn Haskell?
+Speed, speed, and more speed.
+By the end of learning it, you'll be able to quote Sonic as you watch other programming languages, saying, "You're too slow!"
+In fact, I'd say Haskell's only sin is that it uses spaces instead of tabs...

 # Learning the Basics